International Criminal Court (ICC) Moot Competition

 Registration Form

-Registration for the 2023 competition is closed.
-REGISTRATION DEADLINE IS NOVEMBER 30, 2022.
+Registration for the 2024 competition is now closed.
+Registration Deadline was November 30, 2023.

-Registration Deadline & Confirmation – The registration deadline is November 30, 2022.
+Registration Deadline & Confirmation – The registration deadline was November 30, 2023.
 Registrations received after the deadline will be considered at the discretion of the organizers.
 Registration is not complete until the organizers have received both the form and payment.
 The organizers will notify the team contact when the school is officially registered.

 ICC Moot